SnapShooter Security Policies

 We strongly recommend you setup with a plan that supports teams and invite other members of your business to have management access to the account.

-In the rare case a single developer setup the account and is no longer available contact email@example.com to arrange the recovery process.
+In the rare case that a single developer setup the account and is no longer available, contact email@example.com to arrange the recovery process.

 When performing backups that require us to access a customer's server, we generate 4096-bit RSA keys.
 When you register for SnapShooter, we generate a new key.
 You can use this key for each backup, or generate new key pairs on demand.
 The private key is stored in our database using AES-256 encryption.
 When connecting to your server to perform a backup, the server establishing the outbound SSH connection is protected behind a NAT gateway and has no direct access to the internet (including inbound SSH)